You will begin to see the same guided reading book being sent home twice.

 Your student will bring home the below rubric.
 We will be using this rubric during Guided Reading.
 Please keep this rubric with you as you read.

-I can read with fluency.
-I put my words together so my reading sounds right and makes sense.
-This means that I am paying attention to my phrasing.
+read with fluency.
+I put my words together so my reading sounds right and makes

 1